jhudsl/tidyversecourse/docs/02-get-data.md

 Notice that the function is passed directly to the argument.
 It does not have quotes around it, as we want this to be interpreted as the `toupper()` function.

 Here we've really only focused on a single function (`read_excel()`) from the `readxl` package.
 This is because some of the best packages do a single thing and do that single thing well.
 The `readxl` package has a single, slick function that covers most of what you'll need when reading in files from Excel.
-That is not to say that hte package doesn't have other function (it does!), but this function will cover your needs most of the time.
+That is not to say that the package doesn't have other function (it does!), but this function will cover your needs most of the time.

 ### Google Sheets

 Similar to Microsoft Excel, Google Sheets is another place in which spreadsheet information is stored.
-Google Sheets also stores informtaion in spreadsheets within workbooks.
+Google Sheets also stores information in spreadsheets within workbooks.
 Like Excel, it allows for cell formatting and has defaults during data entry that *could* get you into trouble if you're not familiar with the program.

 Unlike Excel files, however, Google Sheets live on the Internet, rather than your computer.
 This makes sharing and updating Google Sheets among people working on the same project much quicker.
 This also makes the process for reading them into R slightly different.
 Accordingly, it requires the use of a different, but also very helpful package, `googlesheets`!